Asylum in Germany: Application procedures

 Section 14 AsylVfG outlines the application procedure.
 After application the asylum seekers will receive a temporary residence permit for the duration of their asylum procedure.

 Section 16 AsylVfG states that every refugee's identity must be recorded.
 Only children under the age of 14 are exempt from this rule.

 Holders of a temporary residence permit are not allowed to work within the first 3 months after receiving the permit.
 After this time they are allowed to apply for a work permit, which can be granted by the federal agency.
 However, holders of temporary residence permits will only receive secondary access to the labour market.

 In accordance with Section 14a AsylVfG the procedure can vary greatly if it falls under the so-called 'airport procedure' (Flughafenverfahren), an altered jurisdiction for refugees travelling to Germany by plane and applying for asylum before entering German borders.
 In short, it states that refugees may be processed within 3 days, and be sent home much quicker if the police can determine that the refugees started their journey in a country previously defined as safe by the German government.
 The law was put in place to keep airports from having to house refugees for extended periods of time and potentially becoming overrun while refugees waited for their application for asylum to be processed.

 Processing

 Applications for asylum are processed by the Federal Office for Migration and Refugees.
+The processing is based around an Inquisitorial system, meaning that the government has to evaluate why an applicant had to leave their homeland, beyond the statements made in the initial application.